r-zander/chrome-extension-casual-challenge/README.md

 - [ ] **OPTIONAL** Clear cache button
 - [ ] In-page tutorial for new users and each view
 - [ ] Update banner der erklärt, was sich geändert hat
+  - evtl in `#notification-tray`
+- [ ] add explanation of supported views in Extension description

+## Known Bugs

+- [ ] "Delver of Secrets // Insectile Aberration" isn't shown as banned in search view even tho it is

 ## Deployment